 Macnamara Candidates Climate Forum

-Hear from your local Federal Macnamara candidates and ask your climate change and energy questions.
+We heard from our local Federal Macnamara candidates and asked climate change and energy questions.

-The Q&A forum is hosted by PECAN in association with other local climate groups.
+The Q&A forum was hosted by PECAN in association with other local climate groups.

 Guest Speaker.
 Prof. Kathryn Bowen, Melbourne University.
 Lead author IPCC.

 - Josh Burns (ALP)

 - Tue 26th Apr 2022, 7:00 pm – 9:00 pm AEST

 - St Kilda Town Hall 99A Carlisle St, St Kilda VIC 3182, Australia

 Vote Gas Out: Renewables are our future

 As the federal election campaign is upon us, this webinar aimed to inspire and assist us to challenge the Governments’ gas expansion schemes in our local federal election campaigns.

 Details: Online webinar Tuesday 5 April, 7pm – 8:30pm